Image of the Child

 Projects provide children the opportunity to explore their interests in depth.
 Children practice fine motor skills, critical thinking, early literacy, early numeracy, language and planning skills through their projects.

 Daily outdoor play is critical to the development of children.
-At GRCP we go outside everyday for an extended period of time.
-Our outdoor time includes time in mud, water, forest, farm, trails, fields and on the playground.
-Each week we adventure into the greater farm area to explore the fields and forest on foot, cross country skis and snowshoes.
+At GRCP we go outside everyday for an extended period of time regardless of the weather.
+Our outdoor time includes time in mud, water, forest, trails, and fields.
+Each week we adventure into the greater forest area to explore the fields and forest on foot, cross country skis and snowshoes.

 Conflict is a crucial, valuable, and important part of children’s playing.
 At GRCP, we want to build an environment where your child can explore their interests, ideas, power and relationships on their own time.In times of conflict, we will model empathy and provide comfort.
 We recognize undesirable behaviors such as hitting, as a developmentally appropriate action for young children not yet equipped with the tools and experience to handle conflict.We strongly believe conflict is best handled “in the moment” because this is when children are most emotionally and intellectually able to see and understand a difficult situation.
 We do not provide parents with a report of conflict situations at the end of the school day, and we respectfully request that you respond to reports of conflict with simple statements of sympathy and empathy and without punishment or rewards.